Valley Central School District: Walden Elementary School

 Walden Elementary School educates children from kindergarten through fifth grade in the village of the same name, and adjacent areas of the surrounding Town of Montgomery.

 The building itself was opened in 1926 as the single school building for what was then the Walden School District, educating students of all grade levels from the village, a purpose still evident from the "Walden Grade-High School" entablature on the pediment above the four Corinthian order columns at the main entrance.
 When Valley Central was created from the merger of Walden and two neighboring districts in the late 1950s, it became just one of three (later five, now four) elementary schools in the district.

 The school was at the center of a small controversy in 2007.
 On November 15, an employee at the school received a bomb threat in email.
 School officials locked down the building, letting police enter and confining students to their rooms until an hour after their normal dismissal time.
 Parents who had objected to the school's decision, and its failure to notify them, kept a quarter of the students home the next day as a protest.
 School district officials defended their actions as required by the situation.

 Valley Central Middle School

+Valley Central Middle School (VCMS) serves grades 6–8 on the district’s main campus in Montgomery, New York, at 1189 State Route 17K.
+The middle school is physically connected to Valley Central High School via a later addition to the campus.
+As of 2023–24, VCMS enrolls roughly 950 students and draws from the district’s elementary schools.
+The school is led by principal Jayme Ginda-Baxter.

+Academics

+VCMS offers the standard New York State middle-level curriculum alongside electives and enrichment.
+The school also operates the Viking Academy, a STEAM-focused, project-based program designed for grade-8 students who benefit from an alternative setting while completing the same core requirements as their peers.

+Student life and activities

+Students have access to a range of after-school clubs and activities—including visual and performing arts, student government, and intramurals—and the school mounts an annual middle-school musical.
+Recent elective offerings have also included an esports team that scrimmages other middle schools.

+Athletics

+VCMS students participate in the district’s modified (middle-level) sports programs and may progress to junior varsity and varsity teams at the high school level.